Safe Withdrawal Rate Early Retirement

 Figure 4 (90/10 Portfolio with a 4% Safe Withdrawal Rate)

 That’s more like it!
 With a more aggressive 90/10 portfolio, the 4% Safe Withdrawal Rate makes it to the end!
 Compare Figure 4 with Figure 2.
-Here, it takes more than 50 years of inflation to affect the withdrawal percentage.
-Note it slowly creeps up over time and will expire soon after 60 years of early retirement.
+It takes more than 50 years of inflation to affect the withdrawal percentage.
+Note that it slowly creeps up over time and will expire after 60 years of early retirement.

 How much is left at the end?